afermg/aliby/docs/source/INSTALL.md

 ### FAQ
 - Installation fails during zeroc-ice compilation (Windows and MacOS).

-  - Windows
-  The simplest way to install it is using conda (or mamba).
+For Windows, the simplest way to install it is using conda (or mamba).
 You can install the (OMERO) network components separately:

     $ conda create -n aliby -c conda-forge python=3.8 omero-py
     $ conda activate aliby